 Last summer, a co-worker and I even met up early so we could hike to the top of a small mountain in Boulder, CO, before going into work.
 And it wasn’t uncommon for Buddy and I to go for a stroll after work or to meet up with friends for an afternoon hike or bike ride.

 This is just what people do in Colorado.
 Even in the winter, you will see people out and about.
 Because they just love the outdoors!
 And Colorado does a fantastic job to promote this type of recreation by having such an extensive trail system, as well as countless open spaces that are not allowed to be built on.

 Granted, plenty of other states do have beautiful outdoor spaces to offer.
 We’ve had the pleasure of seeing many of them!
 But, we are yet to see the same amount of trails and parks in residential areas and cities.
 We have to search out RV parks and campgrounds with trail access and sometimes we just have to settle for ones without, which is a huge bummer.
-I guess we just got really spoiled in Colorado.
+I guess we just got really spoiled before moving from Colorado.

 2. Where are all of the recycling bins?